robertoleonecicognani/Online-Reactable/README.md

 Creating a connection between buttons is done by clicking on the output node of the first button and subsequently on the input one of the second, then a linking line will appear.<br>
 To instead break a connection, it is enough to click again on the output node from which the line was created and it will vanish.<br>
 It is possible to link multiple filters and effects in cascade and thus apply them to the composition.<br>
-However, to obtain sound in output, the user must always create an eventual connection between a oscillator button and the white node located at the very center of the workspace.<br>
+However, to obtain sound in output, the user must always create an eventual connection between a oscillator button, as a source of audio, and the white node located at the very center of the workspace.<br>
-This interface implementation of the Online Reactable serves foremost as a tool for experimenting with musical timbre, textures and overall interesting effects using a simple and intuitive environment.<br>

 ![alt_text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/connections.png)